-The opening of eleven Kayser stores in New York in five years confirms Americans’ interest in quality bread.
+The opening of ten Kayser stores in New York in five years confirms Americans’ interest in quality bread.
 For the chain of high-end French bakeries, which has to deliver the same bread as it does in Paris using different American ingredients, the stakes are high.

-Today, Alsace-born Eric Kayser employs some fifty bakers in New York.
+Today, Alsace-born Eric Kayser employs thirty-nine bakers in New York.
 “A position occupied by two people in Paris requires four employees in New York.
 First, because there are fewer closing days, and more importantly, because bakers in the United States are less experienced.
 Some are not sufficiently qualified to manage the bread’s production chain on their own.”
 Each team is made up of a French chef or sous-chef.
 “The objective is to train Americans, Filipinos, and Mexicans.
 Yet each store is supervised by a French head baker,” adds Yann Ledoux, a former baker himself.

 Imported French butter